-The proposed driveway ramp into the car park is one-way.
+The proposed driveway ramp into the main car park is one-way (beyond the first 6m of site frontage).
 Accordingly, this proposed one-way driveway ramp is designed at 3.6m width (3m minimum ramp width + 300mm clearance on either side from obstructions).